 In the fall nominations are accepted from EAPUOC’s members for the annual Award.
 These names are then circulated to the membership and voted on by them resulting in a winner being chosen and subsequently honoured/recognized at EAPUOC’s December General Meeting.

-The Winner of the 2024 Bruce Wilson Contractor Safety Award
+The Winners of the 2025 Bruce Wilson Damage Prevention Champion Award

 Previous Award recipients include: